 History of Qing Dynasty 1644–1911; The Republic of China 1911-1949

 During the late period of the Ming period, the government was weak and the throne was in danger.
 Not only was there an uprising by Han people, there were also invasions of the Mongolians from the North and the Manchus from the Northeast.
 After much struggle, the Ming dynasty collapsed and the Manchus succeeded in ruling China and founded the Qing dynasty.
-The Qing emperors accepted the Han Chinese language as the official language and the Han people to govern the country.
+The Qing emperors accepted the Han Chinese language as the official language and used the Han people to govern the country.
 The Qing emperors paid high respect to Han Chinese culture.

 The early Qing emperors were very capable and intelligent.
 Emperor Kangxi, the second emperor of Qing dynasty, was a capable leader and administrator.
 Using Han people to serve in his government, he established a strong government and expanded China’s spheres of influence to neighboring countries.
 He was responsible for the compilation of a comprehensive dictionary which the Chinese still use today.

 In 19th century, British Empire was at the peak of its power.
 During the same period of time, the Qing emperors were incompetent and the government was weak.
 The Empire covered large areas in the continents of Africa, Europe, America, Asia and Australia.
 It included India, where economic power was exercised through the East India Company.
 Through this company, the British wanted to trade with China, as they desired Chinese goods such as porcelain, silk and especially tea.
 The British were consuming a large amount of tea at that time.
 To pay for the Chinese products they needed to export to China.
 The Chinese did not care much about the products that the British had to offer, except for opium.